-Exact internship dates will be negotiated between the candidate and the office but must start by early June and end no sooner than the end of August.
-Summer 2022 Interns may be working in either a hybrid or remote environment.
+Exact internship dates will be negotiated between the candidate and the office but must start by early September and end no sooner than the end of November.
+Fall 2022 Interns may be working in either a hybrid or remote environment.
 Interns will work full-time hours with Congressional offices (as set by the office) and are not permitted to have any other internships or employment.

 Sessions & Workshops

 Interns are required to attend ISF-hosted sessions and workshops throughout their time in D.C.